There's an extraordinary opportunity unfolding for energy investors today...

 Energy experts have dubbed it the "oil" of the future.

-Electric vehicles are expected to make up 35% of the automotive market by 2040.
-Just as importantly, long-range electric cars will cost less than $22,000 by that time.
+Electric vehicles (EVs) are expected to make up 35% of the automotive market by 2040.
+Just as importantly, long-range electric cars will cost less than $30,000 by 2023, as promised by Elon Musk.

 In addition to being cheaper, these batteries are also more efficient.
 New and second-generation plug-in models can go farther on a single charge than their predecessors.
 And this is key.

-Furthermore, such batteries are essential for renewable energy sources, specifically solar.
-The need to store solar power for prolonged periods requires the kind of industrial-grade capacity that only advanced lithium batteries can deliver.
+Furthermore, such batteries are essential for renewable energy sources, specifically wind and solar.
+The need to store power for prolonged periods requires the kind of industrial-grade capacity that only advanced lithium batteries can deliver.
 That's added another nice tailwind to lithium demand.

 Supply Situation (and Investment Opportunities)

-Just four companies produce most of the global lithium supply:
+Just five companies produce most of the global lithium supply:

-Albemarle (Rockwood), in addition to its 49% stake in Talison, owns and operates a mine at the Salar de Atacama project in Chile and the Silver Peak mine in Clayton Valley, NV.
-Albemarle is a $6.5B market cap diversified chemical corporation and is not a pure play on lithium production, though it is positioning itself as the face of the lithium mining industry.
+Albemarle owns and operates a mine at the Salar de Atacama project in Chile and the Silver Peak mine in Clayton Valley, Nevada.
+Albemarle is a $14.33 billion market cap diversified chemical corporation and is not a pure play on lithium production, though it is positioning itself as the face of the lithium mining industry.

 SQM also operates in the Salar de Atacama, with a project adjacent to Albemarle's.
 It has run into political and legal problems in both Chile and the U.S., and the life of its mine could be reaching an end in the next five years.
 It is a diversified mining and chemical company and not a pure play on lithium.

-There's also the Global X Lithium ETF (NYSE: LIT), which seeks to track lithium's price movement.
+There's also the Global X Lithium & Battery Tech ETF (NYSE: LIT), which seeks to track lithium's price movement.

-The fund is a great way to track the overall lithium market while investment and demand grows over the next few years into unparalleled territory in the coming decades.
+The fund is a great way to track the overall lithium market while investment and demand grow over the next few years into unparalleled territory in the coming decades.

-By diversifying the exposure to lithium, the Global X Lithium ETF provides investors with less risk and the potential for long-term reward.
+By diversifying the exposure to lithium, the Global X Lithium & Battery Tech ETF provides investors with less risk and the potential for long-term reward.

 — The Outsider Club Research Team